UoB-COMSM0110/2023-group-1/README.md

 <img src='/images/Group-1.png'/>

 ### Introduction (5% ~250 words)
 Our game is a one or two player platform game with an added twist.
 It was inspired by platform games that we loved like Super Mario Bros.
-Our twist on these classic games was to add the feature of gravity flipping at intervals of time to increase the difficulty of the game.
+Our twist on classic games like this was to add the feature of gravity flipping at intervals of time, in order to increase the difficulty of the game.
 We developed our own game storyline and lore to immerse the player in the experience invest them in the outcome of the game.
 Throughout the game development process we tried out many different development techniques in order to find what worked for us as a team.
 For this reason, it made sense to use an agile workflow throughout so that we could reflect on our progress and repeat cycles of development to make the most of different techniques that worked well for us.

 ### Requirements (15% ~750 words)

 **Ideation, Use-Cases and User Stories**
 To start the ideation process, we had an in-person brain-storming session.
 In this session we came up with a short list of six games that we thought we could make.
 With a vote, we trimmed this to two games (a connect-four game where the rows are sometimes destroyed, and a platformer game where gravity inverts).
-For both of these games we gathered initial requirements by preparing a [use-case diagram](#use-case-diagram), [use-case specifications](#use-case-specifications) and [user stories](#user-stories).
-We then used these reasources to mock-up paper prototypes for both games.
-We used these paper prototypes to prepared videos demonstrations of how both the [Connect4](https://youtu.be/wAT3H2MjvIE) and the [MarioStyle](https://youtu.be/0fppWHDHL3Y) games should work.
+For both of these games we gathered initial requirements by preparing a use-case diagram, use-case specifications and user stories.
+We then used these resources to mock-up paper prototypes for both games.
+We used these paper prototypes to prepare videos demonstrations of how both the [Connect4](https://youtu.be/wAT3H2MjvIE) and the [MarioStyle](https://youtu.be/0fppWHDHL3Y) games would work.
+After this we sat down and decided on the platform game as our final idea.
 <br>